 A kick-ass Wi-Fi signal needs some love in the placement department.
 Keep the router high and clutter-free for good coverage that smothers dead zones.
 Get high, like on a shelf, not the other kind.

 These tips shouldn’t just be on your to-do list; they’re the creed for a secure, no-fuss router arrangement.
-Curious about keeping safe online?
+Are you curious about keeping safe online?
 We’ve got the goods; look at cybersecurity for beginners: a complete guide to online safety.

 Network Encryption and Password Protection